 The tax code provides a variety of tax incentives for families who are saving for, or already paying, higher education costs or are repaying student loans.

 Students may be able to claim a Hope and Lifetime Learning Credit for the qualified tuition and related expenses of the students in a family (i.e., student, spouse, or an eligible dependent) who are enrolled in eligible educational institutions.
 Different rules apply to each credit.
 If a student claims a Hope Scholarship Credit for a particular student, none of that student’s expenses for that year may be applied toward the Lifetime Learning Credit.

-A student may be able to claim a tuition deduction of up to $4,000.00 of qualified education expenses paid during the year for themself, their spouse, or their dependent.
-They cannot claim this deduction if their filing status is married filing separately or if another person can claim an exemption as a dependent on his or her tax return.
+Students may be able to claim a tuition deduction of up to $4,000.00 of qualified education expenses paid during the year for themselves, their spouse, or their dependent.
+They cannot claim this deduction if their filing status is married filing separately or if another person can claim an exemption as a dependent on their tax return.
 The qualified expenses must be for higher education.
 Students may be able to deduct interest paid on a qualified student loan.
 Please refer to the www.irs.gov for further information.

 If a student qualifies for more than one tuition waiver, the total of all waivers received cannot exceed the cost of tuition only each semester

 Categorical Tuition Waivers: The Commonwealth of Massachusetts provides tuition waivers to (1) Veterans, (2) Native Americans, (3) Senior Citizens, (4) members of the Armed Forces, and (5) Clients of the Massachusetts Rehabilitation Commission or Commission for the Blind.
 Eligibility is determined by the College according to state regulations.

 City of Worcester Tuition Waiver: The city of Worcester issues up to five 100% tuition waivers per semester, for the Fall and Spring semesters, to employees of the city of Worcester.